jwolski2/nil/README.md

 ### Running Tests

-There are two types of tests that have been implemented: functional and end-to-end.
+There are 3 types of tests that have been implemented: unit, functional and end-to-end.

-The functional tests test the registration and login logic between client and server.
+The unit and functional tests test the crypto and the registration and login logic between client and server.
 To run them, run the Make target:

 ```
 make test